-By whatever means necessary - be they fair or foul.
+To do something 'by hook or by crook' is to do it by whatever means are necessary - be they fair or foul.

-What with hepe [hook] and what with croke [crook] they [by false Witness and Perjury] make her maister ofte winne.
+What with hepe and what with croke they [false Witness and Perjury] make her maister ofte winne.

 Gower didn't use the modern 'by hook or by crook' version of the phrase, but it is clear that he was using the reference to hooks and crooks in the same sense that we do now.

-The earliest citation of the phrase that I can find is in Philip Stubbes' The Anatomie of Abuses, 1583:
+The earliest example of the modern usage of the phrase that I can find is in Philip Stubbes' The Anatomie of Abuses, 1583: